-Hemodynamic support is provided to maintain the blood pressure in the patient’s body.
-Hypotension is a condition of low blood pressure which should be treated with administration of fluids and vasoactive medications to optimize the blood pressure.
+Hemodynamic Support: Hemodynamic support is provided to maintain the blood pressure in the patient’s body.
+Hypotension is a condition of low blood pressure that should be treated with the administration of fluids and vasoactive medications to optimize blood pressure.
 A systolic blood pressure greater than 90 mmHg and a mean arterial pressure greater than 65 mmHg should be maintained during the post-cardiac arrest phase.

 Targeted Temperature Management (TTM): TTM, previously known as therapeutic hypothermia, is an intervention that focuses on improved neurological outcomes after cardiac arrest.
 It is used when the patient fails to understand or follow verbal commands.
 Induced hypothermia should occur soon after ROSC (return of spontaneous circulation).
 A common procedure introduced for inducing therapeutic hypothermia is a rapid infusion of ice-cold isotonic, non-glucose-containing fluid which is to maintain an optimum temperature of 32-36 ° C over the next 24 hours.
 To monitor the temperature, you will need an esophageal thermometer, whose price may vary from a regular thermometer’s price.

 Ventilation Management: Post-cardiac arrest patients may also become comatose and require ventilation support.
 The ventilation setting should be set according to the needs and the condition of the patient.
 While oxygenation through ventilation support is necessary for the patient to carry out aerobic metabolism, the diabolical effects of hyperoxia are a constant threat.
 Excess oxygen in our body can have adverse effects on us and can worsen the neurological outcomes.
 An ECG machine should be used at all times to monitor the heart condition.